Andamaina Manasulo: Production

 Music composer R. P. Patnaik made his directorial debut with this film.
 He initially was to direct a film titled Avunantu Kadantu but the film did not enter frutition.
 Sindhu Menon was to be in the film but eventually did not feature.
 Newcomers Rajiv and Archanna Guptaa made their debut with this film.
 Remya Nambeesan made her Telugu debut with this film.

+Soundtrack

+The soundtrack was composed by R. P. Patnaik.

 Reception

 A critic from Bangalore Mirror opined that "Unfortunately, the movie looks like a documentary.
 It lacks a tight script and fails to hold your attention for most of the second half".
-A critic from Filmibeat wrote that "The story and its movement by debutant director RP Patnaik are superb and he ran the entire film with the help of good screenplay".
-A critic from Indiaglitz said that "All in all, the film is just about average, though the comic track with Sunil and Lakshmipati is something that one will remember for a long time".